 When applying the double-counting criteria and the most conservative outcome, the inspection finding input should be calculated out (removed) from the PI calculation, and the remaining inputs should be evaluated and used in the Action Matrix.
 The PI does not actually change color.
 If there is a safety-significant PI and an inspection finding with the same underlying cause and if it was determined that the PI would remain White even with the failure removed from the PI calculation, then both the PI input and the inspection finding would count.

 Example 11.03-1: A licensee accrues three PI occurrences in occupational radiological health in the first quarter resulting in a White PI.
 In the third quarter, two of the occurrences roll off and the PI returns to Green.
 In the fourth quarter, the licensee accrues two additional PI occurrences.
-The NRC conducts a supplemental inspection in the fourth quarter and concludes that parallel PI finding .
+The NRC conducts a supplemental inspection in the fourth quarter that reviews the first three occurrences and concludes that the parallel PI finding remains open.
 In the first quarter of the following year, one occurrence rolls off but the licensee accrues a third additional PI occurrence.

 In the fourth quarter, the PI again goes White, but because one of the PI occurrences is already covered by the parallel finding, the White PI is not considered in determining the Action Matrix column.
 However, in the first quarter of the following year, the third additional PI occurrence results in a White PI based solely on new PI occurrences, so the plant would remain in Column 2 because of two White inputs in the Action Matrix.
 If there were an additional White finding or PI in the same cornerstone, the plant would move to Column 3 due to the three White inputs.